Devon Kerr: Club career

 Kerr joined the Houston Dash as a non-roster invitee for their 2019 preseason.
 She was signed by the Dash in April 2019.
 On January 7, 2020 Kerr was waived by the Dash.

 In January 2020, she signed with French club FC Metz in the Division 1 Féminine.
-After dealing with visa issues and with the club low on resources and facing relegation, she departed the club soonafter.
+After dealing with visa issues and with the club low on resources and facing relegation, she departed the club soon after.

 In March 2020, Kerr signed a two-year contract with a club option for a third season with the Washington Spirit on March 9, 2020.
 The Spirit picked up her option for the 2022 season.
 She made her debut for the Spirit on April 3, 2022 in a 2022 NWSL Challenge Cup match against the Orlando Pride.

 In January 2023, she signed a one-year contract with the Houston Dash.

+In December 2023, she announced her retirement from the sport.

 International career

 As a dual citizen, Kerr is eligible to represent either Canada or the United States.

 Kerr played for the Canadian U-17 national team, participating in both the 2013 CONCACAF Women's U-17 Championship and 2014 FIFA U-17 Women's World Cup.

 Kerr was also called up for several United States U-19, United States U-20 and United States U-23 camps.

 In 2022, she was called up to the Canada women's national soccer team for the first time for the 2022 Arnold Clark Cup.